FOREX-Dollar strength ebbs, threats of ECB action keep euro subdued

 * ECB's Draghi speech may weigh on euro

-* Euro zone PMIs and German IFO a key focus (Updates with late New York prices)
+* Euro zone PMIs and German IFO a key focus (Recasts with New York trade, changes dateline and byline, previous LONDON)

 By Daniel Bases

-NEW YORK, April 22 Investors trimmed U.S. dollars positions on Tuesday after a two-week run higher, unmoved by a U.S. March existing home sales report that beat expectations but still showed a modest decline to a 1-1/2 year low.
+NEW YORK, April 22 Investors trimmed their positions of U.S. dollars on Tuesday after a two-week run higher, unmoved by a U.S. March existing home sales report that beat expectations but showed a modest decline from the prior month.

 Trading ranges remained narrow as Europe returned from the Easter holidays and faced uncertainty over whether European Central Bank policy will move toward more monetary stimulus.